quinnuendo/mjc2wsl/README.txt

 MJC2WSL - convert MicroJava Compiled Bytecode to WSL/FermaT
 ===========================================================

+mjc2wsl is distributed under the GPL licence, for more details check the src folder.

 Quick build and test
 --------------------

 Running ant in the folder should compile the tool as well as the MJ compiler and then do a test - compile all of the sample MicroJava codes into MJ bytecode, translate them to WSL and then apply the given transformations in MetaWSL to the programs.

 Requirements